 At first, many stores monitored occupancy using pen and paper.
 When it became clear that these regulations would become the new normal for the foreseeable future, many stores realized how impractical this method was.
 They had to have at least one employee standing at the door to tally visitors during all store hours.
 Even with paper in hand, it’s easy for someone to lose count.
 Not to mention, it’s one less employee available to keep up with the store’s rigid new sanitation needs.

 Time-of-flight overhead people counters made it possible for stores to handle their occupancy counting automatically.
 Paired with the right software, an overhead door counter device can track capacity in real time.
 Convenient interfaces can tell employees and customers how many people are in the store and how many more can enter.
 As soon as this technology became available early on in the pandemic, it exploded onto the retail scene.

-Here at Traf-Sys, we offer our clients the SafeCount and SafeEntry occupant monitoring systems.
+Here at Traf-Sys, we offer our clients the SafeEntry occupant monitoring systems.
 As retailers continue to recognize capacity limits as a long-term reality, we’ve seen more and more businesses adopting this cutting-edge technology.
 Live capacity monitoring has undoubtedly seen an enormous uptick in attention recently.
 And it’s more than just a fad.
 This technology has both immediate and long-term benefits that will continue to serve businesses long after the COVID-19 pandemic is behind us.

 1. Improves Safety

 The most immediate need for many businesses is following safety regulations.
 If your state has capacity rules for retailers, you need a way to count who enters and exits your building.
 An accurate system lets you serve the most customers possible while remaining safe and compliant.